pmbrennan/tags-for-files/README.md

 # tags-for-files

-Rudimentary tagging system for managing media files.
+A rudimentary tagging system for managing media files.

+A simple GUI based on [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) is provided.

 At the moment, this is configured to be a command-line Python script.
-You can run it in the same directory where your media files are stored, accompanied by a file called `tags.txt`.
+You can run it by invoking `python TagsForFiles.py` and supplying the pathname of the directory where a file called `tags.txt` is stored.
-You run it by invoking the command:

-    python -i TagsForFiles.py
+    python TagsForFiles.py <tags directory>

-and then you can manage your files via the included functions.

-A proper UI is forthcoming.

-**TODO**: Add a real UI to this project.
+The tags file, in turn,
+contains references to the media files to be managed.
+Conventionally, these are all in subdirectories of the one where `tags.txt` is to be found, but there is no requirement for this.

+The reason for the plain text tags file is so that the user can read, edit and modify the tags with or without this tool, maintaining maximum portability.

 **TODO**: Add a comprehensive test suite.